dermesser/libsocket/README.md

 * Proper error processing (using errno, gai\_strerror() etc.).

-One of the main advantages of libsocket is that you don't have to write the complex and error-prone procedures for connecting a socket, check it on errors etc. yourself.
+One of the main advantages of libsocket is that you don't have to write the complex and error-prone procedures for connecting a socket, check it for errors etc. yourself.

-But libsocket does not support every use of sockets.
-For example, there is no such function like `sendto()` because the developer thinks that connected UDP sockets are easier to handle and equal.
-The combination of connected DGRAM (DGRAM, UDP) sockets and the function
-`reconnect_isocket()` resp. `reconnect_usocket()` provides an interface which is also quite easy.
-On the other side, some functions support the use of 'raw' flags which are passed to the underlying Sockets API functions (e.g. `create_isocket()` which accepts flags like `SOCK_NONBLOCK`).
-I also had the design goal that the library should use the real sockets accepted by read()/write() syscalls etc and not structures (like FILE pointers used by libc) so you may control sockets nevertheless with `setsockopt()`.
+libsocket supports almost every socket types.
+During there is no useful documentation, take a look at the header files in headers/.
+Most of the functions are self-explaining.

+Almost every syscall is wrapped by libsocket, e.g.:
+	- sendto
+	- recvfrom
+	- accept
+	- socket/connect - one function
+	- socket/bind    - one function

+If you're wondering about the UNIX DGRAM functions: Yes, `create_unix_dgram_socket("path")` and `create_unix_server_socket("path",DGRAM,...)` produces the same result.
+DGRAM sockets are alway server and client at the same time.
+The difference is good to distinguish semantically between the sockets in your code.

-If you want to have more control over the sockets you're using, this library is not the right tool for you.
+If you want to have even more control over the sockets you're using, this library is not the right tool for you.
 It's intended for the easy use of sockets.

 For detailed documentation read DOCUMENTATION.md resp.
 DOCUMENTATION.html

-##LIMITS
-It is important to say that the UNIX DGRAM socket implementation is not quite good.
-It may be enough for a simple server/client model, but even answering on connected DGRAM sockets is a quite creepy thing :|

-But this is not really bad because UNIX sockets are very easy to handle, also without libsocket.
-And UNIX DGRAM sockets are anyway hard to handle, I think...

 ##EXAMPLES